Jakobus Onnen

-Jakobus Onnen (3 August 1906 – 12 August 1943) was a German schoolteacher and a member of the Nazi Schutzstaffel (SS) who served in a mobile killing unit during World War II.
-He was identified as the individual who appears as the executioner in the Holocaust photograph The Last Jew in Vinnitsa, which depicts a Nazi officer about to shoot a Jewish man at a mass grave in 1941, by historian Jürgen Matthäus in 2025.
-He was killed in action on the Eastern Front in 1943 and was never prosecuted for his crimes, remaining unidentified as a war criminal for decades after the war.
+Jakobus Onnen (Note: /de/.)
+(3 August 1906 – 12 August 1943) was a German schoolteacher and a member of the Nazi Schutzstaffel (SS) who served in a mobile killing unit during World War II.
+He was identified as the individual who appears as the executioner in the Holocaust photograph The Last Jew in Vinnitsa, which depicts a Nazi officer about to shoot a Jewish man at a mass grave in 1941, by the historian Jürgen Matthäus in 2025.
+Onnen was killed in action on the Eastern Front in 1943 and was never prosecuted for his crimes, remaining unidentified as a war criminal for decades after the war.

 Early life and education

 Based on documents from the SS Race and Settlement Office analyzed by Neue Osnabrücker Zeitung, Onnen was born on 3 August 1906 as the fifth child of the headmaster Johann Normannus Engelken Onnen in the village of Tichelwarf in East Frisia, Germany, near the Dutch border.
 After attending the local primary school for four years, he went to the Latin school in Weener in 1917, after which, from 1921, he attended the Realgymnasium for Boys in Leer, Lower Saxony, graduating in 1927.
 He studied "Modern Languages" (English, French, Dutch and Spanish) at the University of Göttingen, it is possible that there is where he became radicalized.
-Onnen became politically active in the late Weimar era, and on 1 November 1931 he joined the Nazi party (NSDAP), which was recognized at the time as a group seeking a "revolution through violent means (...), with the goal of establishing the National Socialist Third Reich", his party number was 723098.
+Onnen became politically active in the late Weimar era, and on 1 November 1931 he joined the Nazi party (NSDAP), which was recognized at the time as a group seeking a "revolution through violent means ... with the goal of establishing the National Socialist Third Reich", his party number was 723098.
 It is assumed that when Onnen took his state exam in May 1932, he was already a fervent supporter of fascist ideology.
-He enlisted to the Sturmabteilung (SA) in January 1932, a year before the "Seizure of Power" by the Nazis, and on 1 November 1933 he joined the SS, with the membership number 267841.
+He enlisted to the Sturmabteilung (SA) in January 1932, a year before the "Seizure of Power" by the Nazis, and on 1 November 1933, he joined the SS, with the membership number 267841.
 From October 1934 to March 1936, Onnen was engaged in preparatory service for the assessor exam in Heiligenstadt, which was a requirement for his employment in the German Colonial School in Witzenhausen, Hesse.
 In March 1936, Onnen passed his pedagogical exam, after which he worked as a secondary school teacher, teaching French, English, and physical education.
-However, according to a May 1939 report on the German Colonial School, his performance as a teacher was subpar: "The teaching staff suffers in both their reputation and their performance because immoral and conscienceless individuals like a teacher Onnen (...) are allowed to act.
-Apart from his inability to master the languages he claims to teach, there are drinking parties and fraternizing with students (...)."
+However, according to a May 1939 report on the German Colonial School, his performance as a teacher was subpar: "The teaching staff suffers in both their reputation and their performance because immoral and conscienceless individuals like a teacher Onnen ... are allowed to act.
+Apart from his inability to master the languages he claims to teach, there are drinking parties and fraternizing with students".

-After two failed engagements, Onnen married Ruth (née Hübotter) on 3 April 1939, and in August that same year, Onnen joined the SS Death's Head Standarte "Oberbayern," a nucleus of the Waffen-SS, assigned to the Dachau concentration camp near Munich.
+After two failed engagements, Onnen married Ruth on 3 April 1939, and in August that same year, Onnen joined the SS Death's Head Standarte "Oberbayern", a nucleus of the Waffen-SS, assigned to the Dachau concentration camp near Munich.